TobKed/blog/content/posts/2021_summary.md

 In February, the [Apache Beam provider](https://github.com/apache/airflow/pull/12814) for [Apache Airflow](https://github.com/apache/airflow) on which I was working for several weeks was finally merged into `master`.

-It is Available on pypi:
+It is available on pypi:

 - [apache-airflow-providers-apache-beam](https://pypi.org/project/apache-airflow-providers-apache-beam/)
 - [apache-airflow-backport-providers-apache-beam](https://pypi.org/project/apache-airflow-backport-providers-apache-beam/)

 #### Work

-Also in February, the software house Polidea for which I worked was bought by [Snowflake](https://www.snowflake.com/).
+Also in February, the software house Polidea for which I worked was acquired by [Snowflake](https://www.snowflake.com/).
-Got offer and worked there for few months but I didn't enjoy it and struggle with some life issues, so I quit and took a short break.
+Got an offer and worked there for a few months but I decided to go another way.
-I worked for few months for [Brival](https://www.brival.co/) which is small software house from Częstochowa where I had opportunity to develop backend for video-chat self-help plumbing application.
+I worked for a few months for [Brival](https://www.brival.co/) which is a small software house from Częstochowa where I had a chance to develop the backend for a video-chat self-help plumbing application.

 #### Increased Cloud competencies

 I continued my journey with Cloud.
-In November, I passed the AWS Certified Cloud Practitioner exam and got certificate.
+In November, I passed the AWS Certified Cloud Practitioner exam and got a certificate.
 I already have some knowledge about the Google Cloud Platform (Google Cloud Associate Certificate), so expanding it with another provider gave me a better understanding of the Cloud in general.
 I have a better overview of possibilities which Cloud computing offers and feel much more confident in this field.